brnsilveira/studies-on-fullstack-development-DIO/README.md

 # About
 This repository will contain some useful notes or links to aid my studies on fullstack development.
+During the course of this bootcamp i'll be using a Linux distribution, more specifically Ubuntu OS.